 Rents for 2021/22 for the Wolfson flats are £204 per week.

 The 20, two-bedroomed maisonettes are furnished and are over two floors, the ground floor and the first floor of the residences.

 These flats are generally only suitable for couples with up to two children.
 Additional adults may not be accommodated in them.
 The second bedroom has only a single bed supplied as standard.
-If required, on request, two single beds can be supplied which can be placed end to end, or bunk beds (one above the other).
+If required, on request, two single beds can be supplied which can be placed end to end.
 Cots may be provided subject to availability.

 Rents for 2021/22 are £266 per week.

 Churchill College postgraduate students reside in the maisonettes within the Wolfson flats when they have children or parallel family commitments.
 The rents for these maisonettes are accordingly set anticipating that residents will ordinarily have a partner who contributes towards the rent.
 The College understands that, where a single parent is residing with children in a Wolfson maisonette, the rent for the maisonette might prove more stretching, depending upon the student’s circumstances.